hauserrg/GraphicalGuidelines/README.md

 The first example creates the output table for a simple directed graph, which can then be loaded into graphical modeling software such as Gephi.
 In the first example, four nodes (start, 1, 2, and end) and three edges (start --> 1, 1 --> 2, and 2 --> end) are generated.
 Loading the output file into Gephi will allow for visualization of this simple model.

+The second example creates an output table with facility-level data (as an example).
+The output file can then be loaded into Gephi for visualization.

 ## Getting Started